 History of CBD: Cannabis and humans have a long and intertwined relationship.
 Cannabis consumption for medicinal purposes can be traced back to Asia around 500 BC.
 The early settlers of America cultivated hemp for its industrial purposes.
 As many know, Cannabis has suffered a very complex and ever-changing past and future.
 Cannabis was originally found in Central Asia before it was introduced into Europe and Africa.

 It was widely used for its textile abilities to make paper, sails, clothing, and rope.
-It wasn’t until an Irish doctor studying in India, Sir William Brooke O’Shaughnessy, in the 1830s, discovered that Cannabis extracts could help with stomach pains and vomiting in people who had contracted Cholera.
-Cannabis was prescribed by an American doctor’s office and pharmacies for various aliments until the late 1930s when the Marijuana Tax Act was passed, which criminalized Cannabis across the nation.
+It wasn’t until an Irish doctor studying in India, Sir William Brooke O’Shaughnessy, in the 1830s, discovered that Cannabis extracts could help with stomach discomfort and vomiting in people who had contracted Cholera.
+Cannabis was prescribed by an American doctor’s office and pharmacies for various ailments until the late 1930s when the Marijuana Tax Act was passed, which criminalized Cannabis across the nation.

 Fast forward to the 1960s in Israel, where most research surrounding Medical Cannabis has been conducted.
 Dr. Raphael Mechoulam is an Israeli professor of organic and medicinal chemistry at the Hebrew University of Jerusalem and is credited with his research group, with being the first person to isolate and complete the total synthesis of THC and CBD back in the 1960s.

 Later, in the 1990s, Dr. Mechoulam and some of his colleagues were able to isolate subjects’ own natural endocannabinoids utilizing samples from his students and colleagues.
 The human body produces endocannabinoids.
-Endocannabinoids are natural, cannabis-like molecules that the body produces then utilize as messengers in the Endocannabinoid System, relaying information from one nerve cell to another.
+Endocannabinoids are natural, cannabis-like molecules that the body produces and then utilizes as messengers in the Endocannabinoid System, relaying information from one nerve cell to another.

 CBD stands for Cannabidiol and is one of the over 150 active parts of the Hemp (Cannabis Sativa L) and Cannabis plant.
 It is found in higher concentrations in the Hemp plant, so most CBD-based products are hemp-derived.
 You can find more information regarding the difference under the tab.